 For More Information Contact

-Vice President of Student Services/Title IX Coordinator
+Vice President for Academic and Student Affairs, Title IX Coordinator

 Great Basin College wants to be your choice for higher education.
 GBC offers associate and baccalaureate level instruction in career and technical education and academic areas.
 About 3,800 students are enrolled online from across the country and on campuses and centers across 86,500 square miles, two time zones, and ten of Nevada’s largest counties.
 We border Arizona, Oregon, Idaho, Utah, and California.
 We are GBC!